Product: CLiX unlock

 Eligible patients for clinical trials are truly needles in a very large haystack.
 According to a 2014 Industry Standard Research (ISR) survey, 72% of patients are enrolled directly from the site's own patients, with only 28% being driven in from external sources (e.g. advertising campaigns, social media).
 Therefore, given that so many studies still fail to recruit as per plans, it makes sense to provide additional support to sites to help in the critical pre-screening process of identifying suitable patients.
 The ISR survey showed that in 2013, only 13% of sites felt that electronic medical records (EMRs) had greatly increased that ability.

-CLiX accelerate’s clinical natural language processing (CNLP) software allows access to volumes of existing unstructured, untapped clinical narrative.
+CLiX unlock’s clinical natural language processing (CNLP) software allows access to volumes of existing unstructured, untapped clinical narrative.
 Constituting around 80% of all patient information, the data is locked inside EMRs and data warehouses, limiting its use in pre-screening for trials.
 Easily interpreting the content of thousands of records per hour against highly specific and complex clinical trial inclusion and exclusion criteria, the CLiX engine is so much more than a simple word search system.
 Developed by physicians, it understands the complexity and nuances of clinical language: diseases, procedures, medications, medical acronyms, synonyms, abbreviations and clinical contexts are all recognised.

 An evaluation was conducted by the Joint Clinical Research Facility (JCRF), part of Abertawe Bro Morgannwg University (ABMU) Health Board in collaboration with Swansea University.
-Automated pre-screening using CLiX accelerate, installed on one of Swansea University’s innovative National Research Data Appliances, was compared to current best practice in a currently enrolling multi-national, double blind, randomized, controlled clinical trial investigation of a medicinal product.
+Automated pre-screening using CLiX unlock, installed on one of Swansea University’s innovative National Research Data Appliances, was compared to current best practice in a currently enrolling multi-national, double blind, randomized, controlled clinical trial investigation of a medicinal product.

 The trial protocol specified that eligible patients must have type 2 diabetes mellitus and were required to have other specific concomitant disease.
 Strict inclusion and exclusion criteria for other conditions and permitted medications were also specified by the protocol.